 Our Hollywood Studios 1-Day Itinerary is an efficient touring plan for what attractions, shows, and dining we’d do in our ideal day at the park.
 This itinerary is how we’d recommend experiencing all of the, what we consider, Hollywood Studios essentials.
 While other touring plans are more focused on fitting in every attraction in one day, we’ll be more focused on how to have the best day possible.
 Instead of constantly running from attraction to attraction, this plan will also have you enjoying some of the little things that make Hollywood Studios special.
 Yes, we’ll get to the majority of the attractions but some are left behind in favor of, what we consider, better options.
 If you are more ride focused then check out our Hollywood Studios attractions rankings.
 We also have entertainment, table-service and counter-service rankings to help out your trip planning.
 We also have itineraries to every other Disney Park we’ve been to.
 Click here to find those.

-Hollywood Studios is improving and, once Mickey & Minnie’s Runaway Railway comes on line in a few weeks, will have a solid slate of attractions.
+Hollywood Studios has vastly improved over the last few years with Mickey & Minnie’s Runaway Railway, Star Wars Galaxy’s Edge and Toy Story Land all opening.
 While this itinerary will cover a full day, this could easily be fit into an afternoon and evening save for the Rise of the Resistance rope drop.
 For as much flack as I give the park, there are some great areas to visit at night.
 All this to say, if you’re trying to make the day at Hollywood Studios a little shorter, sleep in or start the day in another park.
 Come here after an early lunch and there will still be plenty of time to fit in all of the essentials.
 Unfortunately, if you do that then you will miss out on the park’s and WDW’s best attraction.

 There are many different factors that go into a theme park day, so we do have to keep this plan somewhat general.
-I don’t know how busy the park will be when you visit, whether you were able to reserve the FastPasses we suggested, where you are staying, etc. What I do assume in this itinerary is that you are spending the full day inside of the park, getting there before the gates open and leaving after the park closes.
+I don’t know how busy the park will be when you visit, whether you have Genie+ or Lightning Lanes (this itinerary assumes you don’t), where you are staying, etc. What I do assume in this itinerary is that you are spending the full day inside of the park, getting there before the gates open and leaving after the park closes.
 Frankly, you should be able to get everything done in Hollywood Studios regardless of most factors.
-I would recommend staying on-site at Disney World as you are able to reserve FastPasses further in advance and the transportation is simpler.
 If you are extremely Hollywood Studios focused (you shouldn’t be) and the budget allows, staying at the Yacht or Beach Club, Boardwalk Resort, Swan & Dolphin or Caribbean Beach Resort would be ideal.
 If not, don’t worry.
 Just get to the park before opening one way or another.
+If you’re looking for vacation packages or tickets then follow those links for our recommended sites.
 On to the plan!

 Morning on Sunset Boulevard

 After three quick attractions, head over to Sunset Boulevard for a mix of Rock n’ Roller Coaster, Tower of Terror, and a light breakfast.
-In what order you do these will come down to how the FastPass reservations went and how quickly the previous step was done.
+In what order you do these will come down to how high the wait times are and how quickly the previous step was done.
+Honestly, once you get these two attractions done then the day opens up quite a bit since there aren’t that many rides to go on after this.
+While we don’t typically advise waiting for anything over half an hour, this is an exception.
+I’d do either of these attractions if the wait is 45 minutes or less.

 As a whole, I typically stay away from Starbucks in the park as they are busier than other spots and I don’t care for coffee.
 The one in Hollywood Studios is enjoyable though.
 Named Trolley Car Cafe, this Starbucks has a nice aesthetic and has a few unique treats.
 While this blog would never do something so unhealthy 😉 we wouldn’t judge anyone who gets a cupcake for breakfast here.
 I’m a big fan of the Fruit Tart at this spot.
 That’s healthy because it has fruit on it!